Metaxal/quickscript-extra/README.md

 ## 3. Customizing

-If the default keybindings, names or submenus are not to you taste, they can be fully customize using Quickscript’s [shadow scripts](https://docs.racket-lang.org/quickscript/index.html?q=quickscripts#%28part._.Shadow_scripts%29).
+If the default keybindings, names or submenus are not to you taste, they can be fully customized using Quickscript’s [shadow scripts](https://docs.racket-lang.org/quickscript/index.html?q=quickscripts#%28part._.Shadow_scripts%29).

+Scripts can also be deactivated altogether from the library \(`Scrits |
+Manage scripts | Library`).

 ## 4. Uninstall